Hudson Taylor: First visit to China

-Taylor left England on 19 September 1853 as an agent of the Chinese Evangelisation Society without completing his medical studies, and arriving in Shanghai on 1 March 1854.
-In China, he was immediately faced with the civil war raging in the vicinity.
+Taylor left England on 19 September 1853 as an agent of CES without completing his medical studies, and he arrived in Shanghai on 1 March 1854.
+He was immediately faced with the civil war raging in the vicinity.

 W.A.P Martin, a veteran missionary, characterized Taylor as "an odd sparrow."
-He was often destitute as the funds promised him by the CES didn't arrive.
+He was often destitute as the funds promised him by the CES did not arrive.
 He dressed as a Chinese, shaved his head, and grew a pigtail, scandalizing the foreign community in Shanghai.
-Another veteran missionary, Joseph Edkins, took Taylor under his wing and schooled him in Chinese customs.
-Another missionary, William Chalmers Burns, accompanied him on tours to the countryside.
+Veteran missionary Joseph Edkins took Taylor under his wing and schooled him in Chinese customs.
+Missionary William Chalmers Burns accompanied him on tours to the countryside.
 Among his experiences he was robbed twice, losing his medical equipment and personal items.
-In 1857, he resigned, along with medical doctor William Parker, from the CES and moved to Ningbo as an independent missionary.
-There, he made his first convert to Christianity.
+In 1857 he resigned from the CES, along with medical doctor William Parker, and moved to Ningbo as an independent missionary.
+There he made his first convert to Christianity.

 In 1858, Taylor fell in love with Maria Dyer, the orphaned daughter of the Reverend Samuel Dyer of the London Missionary Society.
-Maria was working in Ningbo at a girl's school run by Mary Ann Aldersey.
+Maria was working in Ningbo at a girls' school run by Mary Ann Aldersey.
 Aldersey regarded Taylor as a "poor unconnected Nobody!...without education and without position."
 Nevertheless, the couple were married on 20 January 1858.
 Taylor adored Maria who was "almost constantly pregnant."
 The couple had nine children in the 12 years of their marriage of whom four survived to adulthood.

-Both Taylor's were in poor health and they returned to England in 1860 along with their daughter, Grace, and a young man, Wang Laijun, who would help with the Bible translation work that would continue in England.
+Both Taylors were in poor health, and they returned to England in 1860 along with their daughter, Grace, and a young man, Wang Laijun, who would help with the Bible translation work that would continue in England.